OlofH2/Before-Fab-Academy/docs/Website.md

-**The creation of a website**
+I had a lot to learn and many steps to go through when creating this website.
+Even though [Svavar Konráðsson](https://fabacademy.org/2023/labs/isafjordur/students/svavar-konradsson/index.html) and Þórarinn Bjartur Breiðfjörð guided me through the whole process, it was a lot to learn.
+I ran into quite a few problems but in the end all worked out.
+First Svavar explained the basics.

+**Prior knowledge**

+A few years back I created a simple website using a template from [Wix](https://www.wix.com/).
+Then, a few months ago, I participated in adding information to a website made by Þórarinn Bjartur Breiðfjörð and [Svavar Konráðsson](https://fabacademy.org/2023/labs/isafjordur/students/svavar-konradsson/index.html).
+I did this by using GitHub web editor, so I had gotten to know editing Markdown a little bit.
+This helped me a lot.

 **Understanding HTML+Javascript**

 The first assignment was to copy a code from [here](https://www.w3schools.com/html/default.asp) and paste it into a NotePad.
 By saving the NotePad file as a HTML file it opens up as a webpage when doubleclicked on.
 This helped me to understand how HTML and Javascript work.

 **Learning about CSS**

 The next step was to learn about CSS, or Cascade Style Sheet, and how we can use CSS to control the way our HTML code appears, f.ex. the colour of elements, where text is situated and which fonts to use.
 On this page [here](https://www.w3schools.com/css/css_intro.asp) we could find explanations on CSS.

 **Learning about Basic syntax/Markdown**

 By reading about what to do and what not to do on [here](https://www.markdownguide.org/basic-syntax/) it helps when writing a Markdown.
 I took another look at this page after some coding and realized that I was not doing everything the right way.
 I should have put a blank line before writing a heading, instead of writing the heading at the top of the terminal.
 I also should have pressed the space button between the hashtag symbol and the text in the heading, instead of not leaving space inbetween.

-**Prior knowledge**
-A few years back I created a simple website using a template from [Wix](https://www.wix.com/).
-Then, a few months ago I participated in adding information to a website made by Þórarinn Bjartur Breiðfjörð and [Svavar Konráðsson](https://fabacademy.org/2023/labs/isafjordur/students/svavar-konradsson/index.html).
-I did this by using GitHub web editor, so I had gotten to know editing Markdown a little bit.
-This helped me a lot but still I found it very hard to learn about everything that needed to be done when creating this website.

 **Cloning a repository**

 In VS Code I cloned the repository from my GitHub account.
 Then I clicked on the three points in the top bar, chose *Terminal* and then to *Open a new terminal*.

 **Material for docs**

 To set up Material for docs I installed a Python package by copying and pasting this code:<pip install mkdocs-material> from this [website](https://squidfunk.github.io/mkdocs-material/getting-started//) into the terminal.

 **Autosave in VS Code**

 It is possible to turn on Autosave in VS Code and I find that helpful because when I am documenting my changes appear almost instantly on my website and I can check out regurlarly how things look.

 **Compressing photos and videos**

 In the beginning of my documentation I used the Snipping Tool ![Snipping Tool] (img/Snipping_tool_b.jpg)
 Since the size of all images was around 15-50kb I thought that they would be conveniently small for my website, and I decided to load them all up at the same time.
 When I checked out the website I saw that they were too big.